Japanese bitcoin exchange bitFlyer is coming to the U.S

 Facebook prototypes Messenger Broadcast for businesses

 Japansese cryptocurrency exchange bitFlyer announced today it’s expanding to the U.S, with approval to operate in 41 states starting today.
-This includes regulatory approval in New York via the state’s Department of Financial Services’ “BitLicense”, which only three other cryptocurrency companies currently have.
+This includes regulatory approval in New York via the state’s Department of Financial Services’ “BitLicense”, which only five other cryptocurrency companies currently have.

 For comparison, Coinbase has approval to operate in 38 states (including Washington, D.C) and Gemini is operating in 46 states (including Washington, D.C).